 2) Mulching and Pruning

 While weeds tend to thrive in bare soil, they hate thick mulch.
 That’s why Brian recommends mulching during the spring to keep weeds from germinating.
 He says you can use landscape fabrics beneath the mulch to keep sunlight out, but you’ll want to be sure it’s a type that will allow water to still permeate your soil.
-For pointers on DIY alternatives to landscape fabrics, click here.

-Brian also encourages pruning plants and trees during spring green up.
+He also encourages pruning plants and trees during spring green up.
 This doesn’t just include cutting back new growth, but also cleaning out dead limbs or branches, and shaping areas that have become unsightly.

 3) Scalping